Qualytics/userguide/docs/index.md

 * We combine `data quality rules` with additional context such as `alerts`, `tags` & `tolerances` as a set of data quality checks.

-## Using Qualytics involves a few operations post initial Data Store configuration:
+## Using Qualytics involves a few operations post initial Datastore configuration:

 * `Catalog`
     1. `Preps metadata` to be consumed by Qualytics.